Data-driven evaluations of Euclidean windows to scrutinize hadronic vacuum polarization: Modified window parameters

 More detailed information on the energy dependence can be obtained starting from a finer decomposition in Euclidean time~\cite{Lehner:2020crt}.
 In Fig.~\ref{fig:kernels_fine} we show a decomposition in which the intermediate window is cut in half and windows of the same time difference $0.3\fm$ (with $\Delta=0.15\fm$) are added in both directions.
 The overlap of the weight functions in center-of-mass energy is substantial, but the main support of the windows still differs sufficiently such that conclusions on the energy dependence of potential differences between lattice and phenomenological evaluations should be possible.
 In particular, any trends identified in the three-window scenario from Fig.~\ref{fig:kernels} could be scrutinized in this more detailed decomposition.
 For example, if a more significant tension in the intermediate window compared to the global integral were corroborated, the consideration of the refined windows proposed here should allow one to better locate the origin of the differences.

 Our results for these modified windows are given in Table~\ref{tab:windows_ext}.
 In analogy to the breakdown in Table~\ref{tab:windows}, we provide the separate results for the $2\pi$ and $3\pi$ channels from center-of-mass energies below $1.0\GeV$ and $1.8\GeV$, respectively.
 In both cases, the uncertainties already include systematic effects as prescribed by the merging procedure from Ref.~\cite{Aoyama:2020ynm}.
 The central values for the $2\pi$ and $3\pi$ channels are determined as the average of Ref.~\cite{Keshavarzi:2019abf} with Refs.~\cite{Colangelo:2018mtw,Hoferichter:2019gzf}.
 All experimental errors are carried over from Ref.~\cite{Keshavarzi:2019abf}, as are the remaining contributions to the HVP integral.
 The systematic uncertainty in the $3\pi$ channel is given by half the difference between Refs.~\cite{Keshavarzi:2019abf,Hoferichter:2019gzf}, whereas in the $2\pi$ channel is obtained as half the difference between fits without the BaBar and without the KLOE data as in the implementation of Ref.~\cite{Colangelo:2018mtw} (as the effect is larger than the corresponding one in Ref.~\cite{Keshavarzi:2019abf}).
+In comparison to the full merging procedure from Ref.~\cite{Aoyama:2020ynm}, the main omissions in the present estimate concern the effect of interchannel correlations~\cite{Davier:2017zfy,Davier:2019can} and an additional systematic uncertainty assigned for the inclusive region.
+Numerically, however, these effects are subleading and compensated by a slightly larger value for the BaBar/KLOE tension, so that our final result for the total HVP contribution comes out very close to Ref.~\cite{Aoyama:2020ynm}.

 In view of the overlap of the weight functions, the uncertainties of the window quantities derived in this way display significant correlations.
 To facilitate usage of our results (e.g., for the construction of linear combinations), the final correlations are provided in Table~\ref{tab:windows_ext_corr}.
 The covariance matrix is derived starting from Ref.~\cite{Keshavarzi:2019abf} for the experimental uncertainties, to which the covariance matrices corresponding to the systematic uncertainties for the $2\pi$ and $3\pi$ channels (each $100\%$ correlated among the windows) are added.
 Once these correlations are taken into account, sums of the modified windows reproduce the standard ones as given in Table~\ref{tab:windows}, as well as the total HVP contribution.
 More details on the covariance matrices are provided in~\ref{app:covariance}.